crickbabs/rnaSeq_byBABS/README.md

 Running the pipeline on it should take no more than **15 minutes**.
 In the following, this dataset will be used as an example to illustrate how you can parametrise the pipeline for a real experiment.

+## Loading the Nextflow Module

+To run Nextflow you will need to first load the Nextflow module.
+This can be done using the following command:

+	$ module load nextflow/0.27.2

 ## Obtaining the Files You Need

 	$ git clone https://github.com/crickbabs/rnaSeq_byBABS